ryan hanley logo

 It’s certainly some percentage of success.

-But that’s let’s say for argument, it’s 80 percent.
+Let’s say for argument, showing up is 80 percent of success.
 What about the last 20 percent?

 • The last 20 percent is the hard work.